Agents Comparisons

 • Cons:

-• No skills support
+• No skills support Supported by ACP agents.

 • Uses plenary.nvim (curl without keepalive or auto-retry)